Luisinhoas/Causal-Inference-GP1-/README.md

 cor(income,religion, use = "complete.obs")
 cor(income,leisure, use = "complete.obs")

 cor(gpa,age, use = "complete.obs")
 cor(gpa,video, use = "complete.obs")
 cor(gpa,religion, use = "complete.obs")
 cor(gpa,gender, use = "complete.obs")
 cor(gpa,leisure, use = "complete.obs")
 cor(video,religion, use = "complete.obs")
 cor(video,leisure, use = "complete.obs")
 cor(religion,leisure, use = "complete.obs")

 age2<-sqrt(age)
 cor(age,age2, use = "complete.obs") #0.9982253 (obviously)
 #Same as the previous exercise, we use complete.obs to aboid the Nas.
 ```

 The correlation between every pair of variables doesn't seem very high.

 ### Are these variables jointly significant?

-We can try to test if the variables we have been stablising in the theoretical part are jointly significant.
-As we explained, it is expected that the main independent theoretical variable, videogames, is correlated (negatively, at least as is expected) with leisureing.
+I tried to test if the variables I have established in the theoretical part are jointly significant.
+As I explained, it is expected that the main independent theoretical variable, HPW videogames, is correlated (negatively, at least as is expected) with leisureing.
 For that, is better to use f-test.
-So we start making the hypothesis.
+So I start designing the hypothesis.
 An F-test will allow us to test the null that all of the coefficients are equal zero; that is that these variables jointly significance.
 So:

 H0: video-leisure=0.
 H1: video-leisure=/=0.